 - Watch documentaries in French: my favorite channel is Arte.
 The content is totally free and it’s probably the best resources to watch documentaries in French.

-- Read books in French: Start with a book you enjoyed in your native language or challenge yourself and read one by a French author.
+- Read books in French: you can start with a book you liked reading in your native language translated in French or challenge yourself and read a book by a French author.
 Here a few names of author I like: Frederic Begbeider, Amélie Nothomb, Fatouma Dialo, Leila Slimani…

 You see, there are so many great ways to implement French in your daily life!
-You can improve your skills, even if you have a great level and even if you’re not based in a French speaking country.
+You can improve your skills, even if you already have a great level and even if you are not based in a French speaking country.

 And you?
 What advice would you give someone who wants to improve their level of French?